melekes/homeonrails.com/content/post/2019-01-05-my-favorite-books-of-2018.md

 <!--more-->

 To be completely honest with you, I cheated a little bit by also adding photo books.
-But I wanted to keep a history neverless.
+But I wanted to keep a history nevertheless.
 Note: it usually takes about one or two hours to "read" one photo book.

 Here are my top 5 favorites of 2018: